 While her experience is vast, her special interest lies with concern for the environment and nature.
 Completing her certificate in environmental design through the Boston Architectural College, she also co-founded the company Beehive Builders and conceptualized and designed a passive solar house.
 Built with high energy-efficient features and green building materials, the house achieved one of the highest energy performance ratings in the North East and was awarded First Place at the Pocono Builders Association for most energy-efficient design.

-Ms. Torffield latest project was an interactive project highlighting the four female Supreme Court Justices to celebrate the 100th anniversary of women’s voting rights.
-This installation will be displayed in front of the court house in Milford, PA.
+Ms. Torffield's latest project was an interactive project highlighting the four female Supreme Court Justices to celebrate the 100th anniversary of women’s voting rights.
+This installation was displayed in front of the Courthouse in Milford, PA.

 California Institute of Integral Studies, SF,2009